DanioFiore/laravel-base-setup/README.md

-# Invent-AI | Manage your inventory in a smarte way
+# Invent-AI | Manage your inventory in a smarter way

 Software to manage your inventory with AI features.